SmashPhoenix272/NovelDownloader/claudeDev_docs/usage_guide.md

 ## Supported Features

+- **Multi-site Support**: Currently supports PenguinSquad and Genesistudio translation sites.
 - **Caching**: Novel information and chapters are cached to improve performance for repeated downloads.
 The cache is stored in a SQLite database in the `cache/db/` directory.
 - **EPUB Output**: The downloaded novel is saved as an EPUB file, which includes:
   - Novel metadata (title, author, etc.)
   - Cover image (if available)
   - Table of contents
   - All downloaded chapters
 - **Cloudflare Bypass**: The tool can bypass Cloudflare protection on supported websites.
 - **Paywall Detection**: For supported sites, the tool can detect paywalls and stop downloading when encountered.
+- **NovelUpdates Integration**: Can log in to NovelUpdates to access restricted content for supported sites.

 ## Supported Sites

 Currently, NovelDownloader supports the following translation sites:
 - Penguin Squad
+- Genesistudio

 Support for additional sites will be added in future updates.